Vietnam.vn - Nền tảng quảng bá Việt Nam

 The child was treated with anti-cerebral edema and anticoagulants according to the protocol.
 After 5 days, the child's health improved significantly, with muscle strength reaching 4/5 and eating and drinking.
 The child spoke more but still had difficulty.

-After 20 days of treatment, the child could walk normally, speak clearly, eat well, have independent bowel and bladder control, no fever, no vomiting, no headache.
+After 20 days of treatment, the child could walk normally, speak clearly, eat well, control bowel and bladder movements, had no fever, no vomiting, no headache.
 The child was discharged from the hospital and scheduled for a follow-up visit after 2 weeks.

 Stroke (including cerebral infarction) is a rare and dangerous disease in children.
 If not detected and treated promptly, the disease can leave very serious sequelae such as language disorders, paralysis of limbs, hemiplegia, paralysis of the whole body, inability to control normal movements, loss of control of urination and defecation due to inability to control oneself.